joshsold/finch-robot-project/README.md

 - Practice technical communication through presentations and documentation

 ## Timeline/Checklist
+- chose what type of project I want to do
+- took picture of maze map, researched maze algorithms
+- chose to hug the right wall
+- implemented if the finch detects light, turns right
+- recorded video, final complete
 ### Planning & Research
 - Choose your challenge: dance, drawing, or maze navigation
 - Explore the Finch API documentation